 Parallel to our actual class sessions, we will also have a “virtual classroom” consisting of online messages via our course e-mail listserv.
 It is required that you subscribe to the free listserv for our class.
-You can do so by e-mailing AmerPolemail@example.com and then replying to the confirmation message (if you haven’t already done so, you need to register for a free Yahoo account, though you do not need to have a Yahoo e-mail address).
+You can do so by e-mailing AmerPolemail@example.com and then replying to the confirmation message (if you haven’t already done so, you need to register for a free Yahoo account, though you do not need to have or use a Yahoo e-mail address).
 Messages sent to AmerPol@yahoogroups.com will be received by everyone who subscribes.

 If you have any trouble subscribing or with the listserv otherwise, check that you’re spelling the address exactly correct, that your spam or junk folder isn’t catching the confirmation message, and then, if necessary, contact someone at a computer center.